drshahizan/software-engineering/materials/week1.md

 Software engineers must be aware of these inherent difficulties and be prepared to address them throughout the software development process.
 This requires a combination of technical expertise, project management skills, and a commitment to delivering high-quality software.

+## Software Complexity
+Software complexity refers to the level of intricacy, interdependence, and heterogeneity of software systems.
+Complex software systems can have multiple components, layers, and interactions that make them difficult to understand, design, implement, test, and maintain.
+The complexity of software can stem from various sources, such as:

+- Size: As software systems grow in size, they become more complex, making it harder to manage and maintain them.

+- Interactions: Software systems can interact with a wide range of external systems, devices, and networks, adding to their complexity.

+- Dependencies: Software systems can have multiple dependencies, including hardware components, software libraries, and third-party services, which can make them difficult to integrate and maintain.

+- Business Logic: Software systems can have complex business rules and logic, which can be difficult to model and implement.

+- Technology: Software systems can be built using multiple programming languages, frameworks, and platforms, adding to their complexity.

+- User Interfaces: Software systems can have complex user interfaces, including multiple screens, inputs, and outputs, which can be challenging to design and implement.

+Managing software complexity is crucial for creating software that is reliable, maintainable, and scalable.
+Software engineers must use best practices, such as modular design, abstraction, encapsulation, and standardization, to simplify software systems and reduce their complexity.
+They must also use tools and techniques, such as testing, debugging, refactoring, and monitoring, to identify and address issues related to software complexity.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.